stevenmcateer/image-learning/README.md

 This value is defined as the minimum number of samples needed to be considered a leaf node.
 We tried limiting this to 10, but it decreased the performance.
 This means that by limiting the growth of the tree, we could not yield better results.

+Our features improved performance slightly, but we assume that all variations of the accuracy are due to random sampling.

 ## Model Performance and Confusion Matrix